 Conifer Garden Renovation

-Designated as an American Conifer Society Reference Garden, the Conifer Garden has undergone a transformation over the last two years.
+Designated as an American Conifer Society Reference Garden, the Conifer Garden has undergone a transformation.
 The horticulture team has removed overgrown, crowded and undesirable specimens replanting the opened spaces with dwarf varieties of conifer and ground covers.

 Showcasing dwarf and rare conifers, the Conifer Garden is designed to “educate the public about growing conifers, familiarize gardeners with new varieties of conifers, and demonstrate conifer use in the home landscape,” explains Senior Horticulturalist Kathryn Moomaw.
 New specimens include: six juniper, chamaecyparis, cryptomeria, and thuja cultivars, wild collected Podocarpus forrestii, Juniperus recurva, Cryptomeria japonica, and Platycladys orientalis.
 Some plantings came as far away as Quarry Hill Botanical Garden in California and Cedar Lodge Nursery in New Zealand.